Brookfield Model of Reflection

 By organising and modelling the feedback or reflection process by asking the type of questions that specifically match a discipline.

-Indicate how a claim is supported by evidence and during the process, explain how the reflective process is modelled.
+Indicate how a claim is supported by evidence and during the process, explain how the reflective practice process is modelled.
 By giving students a part, they can also practice the process.

 Tip 5: encourage evaluation from different perspectives